 Why did I come to Paris?
 Hopefully this weekend I will forget all about being miserable and do something nice and touristy and fun, but probably I will throw myself in the Seine and DROWN.

 All of the above means nothing now as I HAVE INTERNET!
 I have been crying on and off all day thinking about it.
 I know- I am a disgusting person who lives their life through Facebook, pretending it is 2010 and I am living in a nice little flat in the centre of Liverpool with all my mates around me, eager to converse with me in English and get drunk, but what's so wrong with living in the past?
 The past is where the party's at.
-Anyway, I got home from work (where I served raw radishes followed by courgette soup- the French have finally enveloped me into their cold, bizarrely-fed breast) and was resigned to have a shower, watch a DVD and go to bed.
+Anyway, I got home from work (where I served raw radishes followed by courgette soup - how French of me) and was resigned to have a shower, watch a DVD and go to bed.
 But upon starting up my laptop...
 I saw... that the internet was ON!
 'Guitariste' is back in the building, baby!

 I can't believe I wanted to kick Tunisian Man in the shins.
 He has given me the gift of Life and Procrastination.
 If he asked me to sleep with him I would probably do it, I am so grateful.